 13. Better Together

-Jack Johnson is one of my favorite musicians and he lives in Hawaii.
-His songs aren’t in the Hawaiian language, but they definitely have a chilled-out island vibe.
+Jack Johnson is one of my favorite musicians.
+He lives in Hawaii.
+Although his songs aren’t in the Hawaiian language, they definitely have a chilled-out island vibe.

 He’s got a lot of awesome songs, but my favorite is Better Together.
 This was the song my husband and I danced to at our wedding.